mattferris/http-routing/Readme.md

 Actions
 -------

 An action defines the code that actually processes the request and generates a response.
-The only requirement of an action is that it return an instance of `ResponseInterface`, an instance of `RequestInterface`, or nothing at all.
+The only requirement of an action is that it return an instance of `ResponseInterface`, an instance of `ServerRequestInterface`, or nothing at all.

     // given these routes...
     $dispatcher